SamehBotros/Project-Two/README.md

 To use the project you
 1. From browser open the link http://localhost:4200/ or add your port number
 2. Chooser Login from the menu bar to enter as Employee (user name = sam , password =123) and as Manager(user name = joe , password =456)
-3. As an employee you can make request , see your pending requests, see your resolved request, see your profile and edit your profile
+3. Enter as an employee to submit requests, view  your pending requests, view your resolved request, view your profile and edit your profile
-4. As a manager you can make request , see all pending requests, see your all resolved request, see specific employee request, approve or reject requests , see all the employee information and add new employee
+4. Enter as a manager so can see all pending requests, all resolved request, specific employee history, you can approve or reject requests, see all the employee information and make rejestration for an employee

 Contributors
 -----
-Self-design and implement
+Worked in group of two developers I did 80% of the project all backend exept the upload image and most of the frontend exept the upload image, Jasmine and Karma test